uviclibraries/html-css/act-2.md

 1. In Sublime Text, return to your `about.html` file.
 2. Wrap the words "Third Age" in the following tags: `<a href="">Third Age</a>`
-3. Between the double quotation marks in the `href` attribute, add the following link: `https://en.wikipedia.org/wiki/History_of_Arda#Third_Age`. **Make sure that you do not add any accidental spaces before or after your URL.**

-Here is my example:
+3. Between the double quotation marks in the `href` attribute, add the following link: `https://en.wikipedia.org/wiki/History_of_Arda#Third_Age`. **Make sure that you do not add any accidental spaces before or after your URL.** Here is my example:
 <img width=600px src="images/act-2/act2-4.png" alt="example HTML link in Sublime Text editor">
+> **<mark>Note</mark>**: if the text is too small to read in the above screenshot example, right click (or Control + click for Mac users) and select "Open image in a new tab"
 4. Save your file.

 ### BONUS work: add an anchor link to your HTML document